tupini07/Movie-QA-Bot/README.md

 - `evaluate-nlu` -- only evaluate nlu against test data
 - `evaluate-nlu-crossval` -- do a crossvalidation on aggregated dataset
 - `evaluate-dialogue` -- only evaluate dialogue against test data
-- `train-and-evaluate` -- train nlu and dialogue and evaluate both
+- `train-and-evaluate` -- train nlu and dialogue and evaluate both on test data

 # Project Structure